Team-Code-Blooded/Project_FHOO__Equinox21/README.md

 * Got to know about social issues, problems in the real world

 ## Challenges faced
-* Difficulty in fixing errors and implementing some features of the website within this time crunch
+* Difficulty in fixing errors and implementing some features of the website within the time crunch

 ## Contributors